d4n3sh/thedaneshproject/content/posts/2008-03-18-how-to-keep-your-linux-session-alive.md

   - 896209500

 ---
 Recently I [wrote][1] about implementing session timeouts on Linux.
-For admin&#8217;s who know what they are doing(most times) this can sometimes be an annoying experience.
+For admin's who know what they are doing(most times) this can sometimes be an annoying experience.

-There&#8217;s a simple noop script over at bashcurescancer to help work around session timeouts.
+There's a simple noop script over at bashcurescancer to help work around session timeouts.
 This will work for ssh and also the default virtual consoles.

 <p class="wlWriterSmartContent" id="scid:5737277B-5D6D-4f48-ABFC-DD9C333F4C5D:0ba832af-c835-4175-8b30-5bd3b3aa1720" style="margin: 0px; padding: 0px; display: inline">
   &nbsp;